turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 **Summary**

-Serialize the provided archetype to a JSON string, this method will first compress the archetype to its object delta.
+Serialize the provided archetype to a JSON string, this method will first compress the archetype to its minimal description.

 This method can be used as a cost-efficient way of saving archetypes to file.

 **Syntax** ::

     var serializedString = manager.serializeArchetype(archetype);

+``archetype``
+    The archetype to be serialized.

+    The archetype will be left intact for continued use.

 .. index::
     pair: ParticleManager; deserializeArchetype